 If dot11UnsolicitedProbeResponseOptionActivated is false, then a FILS Discovery frame may be omitted and an unsolicited broadcast Probe Response frame shall be scheduled for transmission at the target transmit time instead of that FILS Discovery frame.(#22420, #22512, #22521)

-An AP with dot11UnsolicitedProbeResponseOptionActivated equal to true shall set dot11FILSFDFrameBeaconMaximumInterval to a nonzero value that is less than or equal to 20 TUs.

-An AP operating in the 6 GHz band may set dot11FILSFDFrameBeaconMaximumInterval to a nonzero value.(#22516)

-(#22517, #22521)An AP operating in the 6 GHz band may send an unsolicited broadcast Probe Response frame.(#22514) The Probe Response frame may be included in the broadcast RU of a DL HE MU PPDU as defined in 26.15.7 (Additional rules for group addressed frames in an HE MU PPDU).
-The Probe Response may be carried in a non-HT duplicate PPDU in which case the PPDU shall have the TXVECTOR parameter CH_BANDWIDTH set to a value that is up to the operating channel width of the BSS.
+(#24283, 24284) (#22517, #22521)A 6 GHz AP may send an unsolicited broadcast Probe Response frame.(#22514) The Probe Response frame may be included in the broadcast RU of a DL HE MU PPDU as defined in 26.15.7 (Additional rules for group addressed frames in an HE MU PPDU).
+The Probe Response may be carried in a non-HT duplicate PPDU in which case the PPDU shall have the TXVECTOR parameter CH_BANDWIDTH set to a value that is up to the operating channel width of the BSS. (#24254, 24261)

-An HE AP operating in the 6 GHz band that transmits a FILS Discovery frame carrying an FD Capability field shall set the PHY Index subfield to 4.
+A 6 GHz AP that transmits a FILS Discovery frame carrying an FD Capability field shall set the PHY Index subfield to 4.(#24254, 24261)

 An AP that corresponds to a nontransmitted BSSID does not schedule for transmission FILS Discovery frames (see 11.46.2.1 (FILS Discovery frame transmission)) or unsolicited broadcast Probe Response frames (see 11.1.4.3.4 (Criteria for sending a response)).(#22520)